dustdustinthewind/IntralismQoLMod/README.md

 - Change colors and sizes of events depending on type (imagine storyboard editing without a sea of green, starting/ending events being larger acting as bookmarks)
 - Handle multiple BPMs and OFfsets
 - Remake arcs editing to be closer to osu!m's editor in design.
-- Sliding/stepped BPM tool? 👀
+- Sliding/stepped BPM tool?
-- Test Map from current time
 - BPM Find tool (tap to the beat)
 - Calculate and display difficulty on map select
-- Toggle zooms in options (nerfs you on official maps so who cares bout modded rank submissions here lol)
+- Toggle zooms in options (nerfs your max score on official maps so who cares bout modded rank submissions here lol)
 - Keyboard shortcuts on main menu (one key press to editor for example)
 - Change base dlls to non-obfuscated version (would probably save a lot of time and some headaches)
 - Map Selector Optimizations and Improvements (caching?)